Product and Services Value Chain Management (ProSerV)

 The ProSerV (Product and Services Value Chain Innovation through Advanced Technologies) Group investigates how to innovate and transform the product and services value chain through smart business and enterprise decisions, and by the effective use of advanced digital, knowledge management and decision analysis technologies.

 The main objective of ProSerV involves consolidating and enhancing research by pooling expertise and strengths from multiple disciplines, in order to better address important business and management issues across the value chain.
 As such the group is keen to engage academics from a range of disciplines both within and outside the University of Plymouth.
-Please contact Shaofeng Liu if you are interested in working with ProSerV.
+Please contact Professor Shaofeng Liu if you are interested in working with ProSerV.

 ProSerV Lead - Professor Shaofeng Liu

 Professor Shaofeng Liu is Professor of Operations Management and Decision Making.
-She has published over 140 research papers and is the Associate Editor for Journal of Decision Systems and Senior Editor for Cogent Business & Management.
-She has been involved in a number of influential research projects funded by the European Commission and UK EPSRC/ESRC/Innovate UK, with a total value of over €40M.
-Currently she is PI and Co-I for three Horizon 2020 projects and one Erasmus Plus project.
-She is the academic supervisor for the post-doc Knowledge Transfer Partnership project with Wates and she is on the Management Board for the Euro Working Group on Decision Support Systems.
+She has published 2 books and over 200 research papers.
+She is on the editorial boards for a number of international journals, including International Journal of Sustainable Agricultural Management and Informatics (IJSAMI) and International Journal of Information and Decision Sciences (IJIDS).
+She has been involved in a great number of influential research projects funded by the European Commission and various UK research councils.
+Currently, she is the PI for two live projects funded by the Royal Society, and Research England and Office for Students.
+She is the Chair of the Management Board for the international society, Euro Working Group on Decision Support Systems

 ProSerV sub-themes: